 I don’t know for an absolutely certainty that he’s going to have a good year.
 He struggled mightily both down at Everett and Clinton, and the chances are against him ever seeing AA ball but I’m holding out hope.
 So, here is to hope and here is to betting against people that know better.

-Topics: Steve Baron
+Tags: Steve Baron